 - Wipe the skillet with a paper towel and add a little more oil.
 Keep on medium heat.

 - Mixed the onions with the green beans.
 Stir well.

 - In a small bowl, beat the eggs, cream, salt, and pepper with a fork until foamy.

 - Pour the eggs over the beans and mix.

-- Place in the hot pan and press gently so that it forms a frittata.
+- Place in the hot pan and press gently to form a frittata.

 - Cook over medium heat for 15-20 minutes.
 Flip and cook for 10 minutes more.

-- You can also skip the flip and finish cooking on the broiler 5-8 minutes.
+- You can skip the flip and finish cooking on the broiler for 5-8 minutes.

-- Wait 5 minutes before removing to a plate and serve.
+- Wait 5 minutes before removing to a plate and serving.

 - Category: Vegetables